PriyankaRaghavan07/Prompt-Engineering/README.md

     *   **New Friends:** A chirpy cricket and a kind field mouse.
     *   **New Resolution:** Instead of learning echolocation, Barnaby would learn to appreciate the sounds of the night as music and find a magical, glowing "moon-petal" to serve as a comforting light.
 *   **User's Response:** The user approved this new direction.

-### Step 4: Final Generation with Author Credit
-*   **User's Prompt:** `"okayy done dont forget author name priyanka R"`
-*   **The AI's Action:** The AI generated the new story based on the approved variation, ensuring that "Priyanka R" was included as the author's name.
-*   **Tool Used:** It passed all these final parameters to its internal storybook creation tool (`@NewStorybook`) to generate the final version of the story.

 ---